This article first published September 2011 remains timely.

 We already have substantial private initiatives in secondary level schooling.
 For example, West Vancouver School Board offers academic and sports programs to international students.
 Regular students may be subsidizing this effort through foregone services and attention.
 There is so little transparency that taxpayers can not be certain whether the focus on fees paying foreign students is hurtful to resident children.
 It is clear though that ancillary social costs for policing, transit, healthcare and other public services are excluded from WVSB’s financial analysis, the burden simply left for taxpayers at provincial and federal levels to shoulder.
 Other school districts pursue similar commercial objectives.

 This week Premier Clark announced that more BC students will be elbowed aside in a campaign to further commercialize our schools.
 She aims:

 to increase the number of post-secondary students from other countries studying in B.C.

 The intended commercialization of schools is not a considered program of educators, it is a wedge, created for the future benefit of private entrepreneurs.
 It is the dream of some to covert British Columbia’s public school system into an agency to educate only the poor and disadvantaged, the children of little commercial value, while the remaining children take taxpayer provided payment vouchers to private schools of choice.

 The next step in the BC Liberal plan may be to sell naming rights to school buildings and school programs.
-You won’t send your child to grade one at Adams Road Elementary School.
-It will be to the McDonalds Introduction to School Program at the Walmart Family Education Center of North Cloverdale.
+You won’t send your child to kindergarten at Adams Road Elementary School.
+It will be to the McDonalds Introduction to School Program at the Walmart Family Education Center.